1957 Jammu and Kashmir Legislative Assembly election: Results

 In the Jammu Division, the National Conference won 13 of the 20 seats, the Praja Parishad won 6 seats, and the Harijan Mandal won 1 seat.
 The voting was heavy, with over 70 percent of voters casting their votes.
 One of the Praja Parishad electees later joined the National Conference, reducing its strength in the Assembly to 5.

 In the Kashmir Valley, the National Conference won 7 of the 8 contested seats, and one seat was won by a dissident of the National Conference contesting as an independent.

 Scholar Jyoti Bhusan Das Gupta attributes the victory of the National Conference in the Jammu Division to the conciliatory gestures of the Bakshi Ghulam Mohammad, which were in marked contrast to Sheikh Abdullah's hard-line attitude.
 James Roach points out that Bakshi's National Conference firmly stood for the State's accession to India.
 It also capitalized on the economic and social advances that the party had implemented.

 Government formation

 Bakshi Ghulam Mohammad was reappointed as the Prime Minister in July 1957.
-Shamlal Saraf was reappointed as a Cabinet Minister along with five new appointees: Din Nath Mahajan, Mir Ghulam Mohammed Rajpuri, Kotwal Chuni Lal, and Khwaja Shamsuddin were new appointees.
+Shyam Lal Saraf was reappointed as a Cabinet Minister along with five new appointees: Din Nath Mahajan, Mir Ghulam Mohammed Rajpuri, Kotwal Chuni Lal, and Khwaja Shamsuddin.

 The members of the leftist faction of the National Conference: G. M. Sadiq, Girdhari Lal Dogra, Mir Qasim and D. P. Dhar was excluded from the Cabinet.
 It has been reported, however, that Sadiq and Dogra were offered Cabinet posts, but they declined.